azvoleff/so-simple-theme/_posts/2014-04-16-preprocessing-imagery-with-teamlucc.md

 where `path_num` is the WRS-2 path number, and `row_num` is the WRS-2 row
 number.

-Now that the AOI is defined, the second step is to define the `output_path` - this can be any folder on disk.
+Now that the AOI is defined, the second step is to define the `dem_path` - this can be any folder on disk.

 Finally, `auto_setup_dem` needs a list of DEM files you have available on your